Which States Have the Cheapest Daycare? [2026 Full Ranking]

 | 51 | Washington DC | $2,400 |

 Source: Administration for Children and Families (ACF) Child Care Market Rate Survey, 2025.
 Center-based infant care, monthly average.
 Statewide figures — urban areas within a state run higher.
+Median income: Census Bureau ACS 2024 estimates.

 Why Southern States Are Cheapest

-One thing worth knowing: lower cost doesn't always mean lower quality.
+One thing worth knowing: lower cost doesn't mean lower quality.
 NAEYC accreditation rates and state quality rating systems don't perfectly correlate with price.
 Research your specific provider, not just your state's ranking.

 Living Near a State Line

-The math gets more complicated when you factor in commute time and gas.
-But for families near state borders between high-cost and low-cost states — think DC/Virginia, New York/New Jersey, California/Nevada — checking providers across the line is worth 30 minutes of research.
+If you're near a state border, the cost comparison is worth running.
+For families near state borders between high-cost and low-cost states — think DC/Virginia, New York/New Jersey, California/Nevada — checking providers across the line is worth 30 minutes of research.

 Subsidies in Low-Cost States

 Even in cheap states, CCDF childcare subsidies can cover most or all of your cost.
-Mississippi's CCDF income limit for a family of four is around $4,400/month.
-If you qualify, your $650 center cost could drop to near zero.
-The tradeoff: low-cost states sometimes have longer waitlists for subsidy programs and fewer enrolled providers.
+If Mississippi's income limit fits your family, your $650/month center cost could drop to near zero.
+The tradeoff: some low-cost states have longer waitlists and fewer enrolled providers.